Zendro-dev/ZendroStarterPack/README.md

 rights can and must be declared in the file [`./graphql-server/acl_rules.js`](https://github.com/ScienceDb/graphql-server/blob/master/acl_rules.js).

-You can run ScienceDb with or without this access control check.
+You can run Zendro with or without this access control check.
 The default is to run it _without_ checking access rights.

 To switch access right check on, you must uncomment the command line switch